Family Counseling

 Understanding and Working On Emotional Distance in Families

 A person’s family is foundational in shaping who they are.
 Sometimes that shaping is positive, but at other times it’s negative.
 Your family teaches you the importance of certain values, whether through example or omission.
 None of us chooses our family, but the people who comprise our family make a deep and lifelong impression on us.
 Emotional distance can negatively impact families.
 Each family has its own characteristics, its own intricate dynamic that flows from the combination of the lives of each member.
 It’s not unheard of for a new member of the family, whether through birth, marriage, or adoption, to shift the trajectory of that family and the way family members relate to one another.
 Some families are close, enjoying spending time together, while others are fragmented and want nothing to do with one another.
 Whatever situation you find yourself in, especially if it’s unhealthy, it’s good to know that the situation is not immutable.
 With work and intentionality, change can happen, and your family can become the sort of nurturing and welcoming community you would like it to be.
+Carrollton Christian Counseling can help guide your family through that change with faith-based support and practical tools.
 Emotional distance in perspective.
 When you consider the human capacity for emotion, it’s enough to leave you speechless.
 We can be angry, sad, jubilant, curious, confused, disturbed, and many other shades of feeling in between.
 These feelings find expression in our words, our bodily movements, the tone of our voices, and our facial expressions.
 Depending on a person’s age and personality, what makes them experience these feelings and how they express these emotions will also differ.
-Given this broad range of emotions and understanding that individuals and families have their own personalities, how these emotions find expression, and what one feels comfortable with will vary widely.
-Some families are boisterous, show their emotions easily, and are emotionally transparent. [...]
+Given this broad range of emotions and understanding that individuals and families have their own personalities, how these emotions find expression, and what one feels [...]

 Comments Off on Understanding and Working On Emotional Distance in Families